Home | Teen Therapies | Acceptance & Commitment Therapy

 Rather than asking teens to eliminate uncomfortable emotions, acceptance and commitment therapy helps young people build psychological flexibility.
 Teens learn how to notice negative thoughts without getting stuck in them, stay grounded in the present moment, and take meaningful steps forward based on what truly matters to them.
 This approach supports self-compassion, emotional resilience, and healthier choices, even when life feels overwhelming.

-Over time, ACT helps adolescents develop a better understanding of their emotions, reduce the hold of unhelpful thoughts, and move toward a more meaningful life at their own pace.
+Over time, acceptance and commitment therapy Los Angeles helps adolescents develop a better understanding of their emotions, reduce the hold of unhelpful thoughts, and move toward a more meaningful life at their own pace.

 Acceptance and Commitment Therapy for Teens with Mental Health